Hamstring

 What to Do Next

-If your thigh pain is not settling, keeps coming back, or is affecting walking, work, training, or sport, a physiotherapist can assess the source of the problem and guide the right treatment plan.
-Early care may help you recover more efficiently and avoid repeated flare-ups.
+If your thigh pain is not settling, keeps coming back, or affects walking, work, training, or sport, a physiotherapist can assess the likely source and guide your next step.
+Early advice may help you choose the right loading plan and reduce repeated flare-ups.

 Thigh Products